protontypes/open-sustainable-technology/README.md

 - [SSC](https://github.com/NREL/ssc) - Contains the source code for the technology and financial models contained within the National Renewable Energy Laboratory's System Advisor Model.
 - [r2dii.analysis](https://github.com/2DegreesInvesting/r2dii.analysis) - Summarize key metrics attributed to the portfolio (e.g. production, emission factors), and calculate targets based on climate scenarios.
 - [SBTi Temperature Alignment tool](https://github.com/OFBDABV/SBTi) - Helps companies and financial institutions to assess the temperature alignment of current targets, commitments, and investment and lending portfolios, and to use this information to develop targets for official validation.
+- [Real-Impact-Tracker-Methodology](https://github.com/realimpat/Real-Impact-Tracker-Methodology/) - A methodology to assess the Real Impact of funds on social and environmental issues.

 ## Further Open and Sustainable Resources